 These apps each track your emails in Gmail, in one way or another, and many of them offer secondary benefits as well:

-EmailAnalytics, our own namesake (#shamelessplug), is a fairly comprehensive email tracking app that can be integrated with your email account as well as the accounts of your employees and teammates.
-With it, you’ll get to view a full analysis of metrics like how many emails you’ve sent or received, who your top senders and recipients are, and what your busiest email times are.
+Our own namesake (#shamelessplug) is a fairly comprehensive email tracking app that can be integrated with your email account as well as the accounts of your employees and teammates.
+With it, you’ll get to view a full analysis of Gmail metrics like how many emails you’ve sent or received, who your top senders and recipients are, and what your busiest email times are.
 These data points and more are available through interactive data visuals, so you can quickly see how your habits improve over time.

 Mailtrack is a somewhat simpler app that functions as a plugin for Chrome.
 It’s free and easy to use, but it only has one core feature: tracking when your emails are opened.
 With it, you’ll receive a checkmark next to any email you’ve sent, and an additional checkmark beside it when your email is opened.
 There’s also a pro version that removes the Mailtrack signature and offers reminders and daily reporting.

 3. Boomerang for Gmail